Dissostichus: Distribution

 The Patagonian toothfish is distributed circumpolarly near the Antarctic Convergence, spanning the Atlantic, Pacific and Indian sectors of the Southern Ocean, with a few populations near the Antarctic Peninsula as well as the coasts of Chile and Argentina.
 The Antarctic toothfish is distributed around the Antarctic continental shelf and in the Ross Sea, generally south of 60°S.

 Both species are benthopelagic as adults.
-The Patagonian toothfish has been found between 600 and 1500 m, and the Antarctic toothfish tends to be found between 1300 and 1900 m.
+The Patagonian toothfish has been found at depths between 600 and 1500 m, and the Antarctic toothfish tends to be found at depths between 1300 and 1900 m.
 The Patagonian and Antarctic toothfish populations overlap geographically in the southern Indian Ocean, north of the Ross Sea and several south Atlantic islands.
-The Southern Ocean has not yet been fully sampled, so both species may extend further throughout the region.
+Since the Southern Ocean has not yet been fully sampled, both species may extend further throughout the region.

 Morphology and body size

 The Patagonian toothfish and the Antarctic toothfish are markedly similar in appearance, but can be identified via several morphological features.
 The Patagonian toothfish has a characteristic scaleless patch between the eyes and a longer visible lateral line.

 Both species are long-lived and relatively slow-growing.
 The Patagonian toothfish can live up to at least 50 years of age and the Antarctic toothfish can live to at least 35 years of age.
 Both species show the fastest growth in the first 10 years of life, and reach maximum body size around 20 years of age.
 The Patagonian toothfish grows at an average rate of 2 cm and 1 kg per year.
 Toothfishes are large in size, with both species reaching maximum sizes exceeding 100 kg.
 This trait distinguishes the toothfishes from other notothenioids.